 AIE's campus totals four dedicated classrooms, each equipped with state-of-the-art computers, software, and peripheral hardware (e.g., drawing tablets, VR development kits, and game consoles).
 There is a library for student use, as well as breakout space in the meeting room.
-Offices for Seattle faculty and staff are onsite, and those for AIE USA financial staff are only a few blocks away at Queen Anne Square.
+Offices for Seattle faculty and staff are onsite.
 All AIE facilities are ADA compliant.

-Classes
+4. Classes